binbashar/le-ref-architecture-doc/docs/first-steps/post-deployment.md

 ## Re-Configure profiles  MFA

-In order to everything works correctly, you need to set your aws config profiles with the correct mfa device configuration.
+For everything to work as expected, you need to set the aws configuration profiles to the corresponding mfa-device configuration.

-Run again  `leverage credentials configure`  with the flag `--fetch-mfa-device` and select the option of `skip credentials configuration`.
+Then run `leverage credentials configure` again with the `--fetch-mfa-device` flag and select the `skip credentials configuration` option.

+Also, the flag `--skip-access-keys-setup` could be used instead to avoid the interactive step!(https://leverage.binbash.com.ar/user-guide/leverage-cli/reference/credentials/#options)

 ``` bash
 leverage credentials configure --fetch-mfa-device --type MANAGEMENT